ajcrabill/esb-com/coaches/become/index.md

   <li>Coaching Mindset (CM 1-6)</li>
 </ul><br/>

-Unless there is a
-demonstration of learning (DoL) defined in the competency, each competency type relies on a default DoL.
-The default DoL for knowledge competencies is a one page writing.
-The default DoL for skills competencies is an in-person demonstration or video artifact.
-The default
-DoL for mindset competencies is coach observation with rubric.
-Alternative DoLs can be determined by a Senior Coach.
+Unless there is a demonstration of learning (DoL) defined in the competency, each competency type relies on a default DoL.
+The default DoL for knowledge competencies is a writing or video artifact.
+The default DoL for skills competencies is coach observation in-person or via video artifact.
+The default DoL for mindset competencies is coach observation in-person or via video artifact.
+When providing a written artifact, if summarizing a document like an article or dissertation the expectation is a one page summary.
+If summarizing a book, the expectation is 1-2 paragraphs per chapter.
+When providing a video artifact, if demonstrating knowledge the expectation is a 1-2 minute explainer per competency.
+If demonstrating skill or mindset, it takes however long it takes per competency.
+Alternative DoLs can be determined by a Senior Coach (as is the case with aspiring coach cohorts).

 <br/><br/>

 <h5>Governance Knowledge</h5>